om-ai-lab/OmAgent/docs/examples/outfit_with_switch.md

    This will create a container.yaml file with default settings under `examples/step2_outfit_with_switch`.

-2. Configure your LLM settings in `configs/llms/gpt.yml`:
+2. Configure your LLM settings in `configs/llms/gpt.yml` and `configs/llms/text_res.yml`:
    - Set your OpenAI API key or compatible endpoint through environment variable or by directly modifying the yml file
    ```bash
    export custom_openai_key="your_openai_api_key"